terminalcloud/apps/docs/gguac.md

-# Ubuntu 14.04 with XFCE4 and Guacamole  - Terminal
+# Ubuntu 14.04 with Gnome Classic and Guacamole  - Terminal

 This Terminal has a full Ubuntu 14.04 ready to use and install whatever you want.
 It also contains a full configured X11vnc and Guacamole server to let you connect to this machine graphically just using your web browser.